-- We regularly use ultrasonics on the following:
+We regularly use ultrasonics on the following:

-- Storage Tanks – The floor, shell, roof, sump, nozzles etc.
+- Storage Tanks – the floor, shell, roof, sump, nozzles etc.

-- Boiler Tubes – Each tube can be tested on each side at various locations along the tube to determine overall condition
+- Boiler Tubes – each tube can be tested on each side at various locations along the tube to determine overall condition

-Ultrasonic testing can be used through a variety of mediums, and although copes with surface conditions well compared to other techniques, there need to be a good contact between the transducer and the material being tested.
+Ultrasonic testing can be used through a variety of mediums, and although copes with surface conditions well compared to other techniques, there needs to be a good contact between the transducer and the material being tested.

 Shear Wave Ultrasonics